973.228.9898

 In October 2023, The Journal of the American Medical Association(JAMA), examined adverse events in patients with diabetes associated with GLP-1 RA in a research letter called “Risk of Gastrointestinal Adverse Events Associated With Glucagon-Like Peptide-1 Receptor Agonists for Weight Loss” where it concluded that studies have found increased risks of gastrointestinal adverse events, such as biliary disease, pancreatitis, bowel obstruction, and gastroparesis.

-Who is Eligible to File a Ozempic, Wegovy, Rybelsus, Trulicity, Saxenda or Victoza Lawsuit?
+Who is Eligible to File a GLP-1 Lawsuit

-If you or a loved one was prescribed Ozempic, Wegovy, Rybelsus, Trulicity, Saxenda or Victoza from a doctor that was purchased from a retail pharmacy and have suffered significant, permanent stomach or intestinal issues, you may have a claim.
+If you or a loved one was prescribed a GLP-1, such as Ozempic, Wegovy, Rybelsus, Trulicity, Saxenda, or Victoza, Mounjaro, or Zepbound from a doctor that was purchased from a retail pharmacy and have suffered significant, permanent stomach or intestinal issues, or blindness or vision loss due to NAION, you may have a claim.
 Mazie Slater is based in New Jersey, the same state where Novo Nordisk is based.
 Contact our Ozempic Lawyers today for a free consultation.
-We are not investigating claims on behalf of people who purchased unbranded versions of these medications made at a compounding pharmacy, which are often sold by “med spas” or other types of “health clinics.”

 Read More